Helge Jung: Chief of Army Staff and military commander

 On 12 June 1936, Jung was promoted to colonel and appointed regimental commander of the North Scanian Infantry Regiment (I 6) from 1 October 1936.
 Even before he had time to take office, however, he was appointed on 30 June to be Acting Chief of Military Office of the Land Defence from 1 August, a post he held until 30 June 1937.
 On 13 November 1936, he was relieved of command of the North Scanian Infantry Regiment and was appointed executive commander of the Life Regiment Grenadiers (I 3) from 16 November, but was given continued leave to serve as Chief of the Military Office of the Land Defence.

 As part of the Defence Act of 1936, the General Staff was divided into the Defence Staff and the Army Staff.
 This was entirely in line with Jung's junta's argument for a unified leadership of the armed forces in a more efficient organization.
-As a reward for his persistent work in the 1930 Defence Commission, Jung was appointed Chief of the Army Staff and the General Staff Corps on 30 July 1937 and took office on 1 July.
+As a reward for his persistent work in the 1930 Defence Commission, Jung was appointed Chief of the Army Staff and the General Staff Corps and took office on 1 July 1937.
 At this time, Jung advocated active action for Finland in a possible war against the Soviet Union.
 In the years just before the outbreak of World War II, cracks appeared within Jung's junta and it dissipated.
 He was promoted to major general in 1938 and left the Chief of the Army Staff position on 30 September 1940.
 Thereafter, from 1 October 1940 until 30 September 1942, he was commander of the II Army Division (II. arméfördelningen), from 1 October 1942 to 30 September 1943, military commander of the II Military District and from 1 October 1943 to 31 March 1944, military commander of the IV Military District as well as Commandant General in Stockholm.